Full description of Benjamin-Feir instability of Stokes waves in deep water: Block-decoupling

-The $ 4 \times 4 $ Hamiltonian matrix $\tL_{\mu,\e} = \tJ_4 \tB_{\mu,\e} $ obtained in Proposition \ref{BexpG}, has the form \eqref{L.form} where $ E, G, F $ are the $ 2 \times 2 $ matrices in \eqref{BinG1}-\eqref{BinG3}.
-In particular $\tJ_2 E$ has the form \eqref{J2E} and therefore exhibits the Benjamin-Feir phenomenon as long as its two off-diagonal elements have the same sign.
-In order to prove that the $ 4 \times 4 $ matrix $ \tL_{\mu,\e} $ exhibits the Benjamin-Feir phenomenon we have to get rid of the coupling term $ \tJ_2 F $.
-This is the goal of this section, which is achieved in three steps, in Lemma \ref{decoupling1}, Lemma \ref{decoupling2}, and finally Lemma \ref{ultimate}.
+and therefore possesses two eigenvalues with non-zero real part (``Benjamin-Feir" eigenvalues), as long as its two off-diagonal entries have the same sign, see the discussion below \eqref{J2E}.
+In order to prove that also the full $ 4 \times 4 $ matrix $ \tL_{\mu,\e} $ in \eqref{Lepmu} possesses Benjamin-Feir unstable eigenvalues, we aim to eliminate the coupling term $ \tJ_2 F $ by a change of variables.
+More precisely in this section we conjugate the matrix $\tL_{\mu,\e}$ in \eqref{Lepmu} to the Hamiltonian and reversible {\it block-diagonal} matrix $\tL_{\mu,\e}^{(3)}$ in \eqref{L3.fin},